iewois/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 Magnitudes of three-dimensional signals (variables containing Magnitude) were calculated using the Euclidean norm.

 The measurements are classified in two domains:

-Time-domain signals (variables prefixed by timeDomain), resulting from the capture of accelerometer and gyroscope raw signals.
+1. Time-domain signals (variables prefixed by timeDomain), resulting from the capture of accelerometer and gyroscope raw signals.

-Frequency-domain signals (variables prefixed by frequencyDomain), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.
+2. Frequency-domain signals (variables prefixed by frequencyDomain), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 Time-domain signals

-Average time-domain body acceleration in the X, Y and Z directions:
+1. Average time-domain body acceleration in the X, Y and Z directions:

-timeDomainBodyAccelerometerMeanX
+a. timeDomainBodyAccelerometerMeanX
-timeDomainBodyAccelerometerMeanY
+b. timeDomainBodyAccelerometerMeanY
-timeDomainBodyAccelerometerMeanZ
+c. timeDomainBodyAccelerometerMeanZ

-Standard deviation of the time-domain body acceleration in the X, Y and Z directions:
+2. Standard deviation of the time-domain body acceleration in the X, Y and Z directions:

-timeDomainBodyAccelerometerStandardDeviationX
+a. timeDomainBodyAccelerometerStandardDeviationX
-timeDomainBodyAccelerometerStandardDeviationY
+b. timeDomainBodyAccelerometerStandardDeviationY
-timeDomainBodyAccelerometerStandardDeviationZ
+c. timeDomainBodyAccelerometerStandardDeviationZ

-Average time-domain gravity acceleration in the X, Y and Z directions:
+3. Average time-domain gravity acceleration in the X, Y and Z directions:

-timeDomainGravityAccelerometerMeanX
+a. timeDomainGravityAccelerometerMeanX
-timeDomainGravityAccelerometerMeanY
+b. timeDomainGravityAccelerometerMeanY
-timeDomainGravityAccelerometerMeanZ
+c. timeDomainGravityAccelerometerMeanZ

-Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions:
+4. Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions

-timeDomainGravityAccelerometerStandardDeviationX
+a. timeDomainGravityAccelerometerStandardDeviationX
-timeDomainGravityAccelerometerStandardDeviationY
+b. timeDomainGravityAccelerometerStandardDeviationY
-timeDomainGravityAccelerometerStandardDeviationZ
+c. timeDomainGravityAccelerometerStandardDeviationZ

-Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+5. Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-timeDomainBodyAccelerometerJerkMeanX
+a. timeDomainBodyAccelerometerJerkMeanX
-timeDomainBodyAccelerometerJerkMeanY
+b. timeDomainBodyAccelerometerJerkMeanY
-timeDomainBodyAccelerometerJerkMeanZ
+c. timeDomainBodyAccelerometerJerkMeanZ

-Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+6. Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-timeDomainBodyAccelerometerJerkStandardDeviationX
+a. timeDomainBodyAccelerometerJerkStandardDeviationX
-timeDomainBodyAccelerometerJerkStandardDeviationY
+b. timeDomainBodyAccelerometerJerkStandardDeviationY
-timeDomainBodyAccelerometerJerkStandardDeviationZ
+c. timeDomainBodyAccelerometerJerkStandardDeviationZ

-Average time-domain body angular velocity in the X, Y and Z directions:
+7. Average time-domain body angular velocity in the X, Y and Z directions:

-timeDomainBodyGyroscopeMeanX
+a. timeDomainBodyGyroscopeMeanX
-timeDomainBodyGyroscopeMeanY
+b. timeDomainBodyGyroscopeMeanY
-timeDomainBodyGyroscopeMeanZ
+c. timeDomainBodyGyroscopeMeanZ

-Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:
+8. Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:

-timeDomainBodyGyroscopeStandardDeviationX
+a. timeDomainBodyGyroscopeStandardDeviationX
-timeDomainBodyGyroscopeStandardDeviationY
+b. timeDomainBodyGyroscopeStandardDeviationY
-timeDomainBodyGyroscopeStandardDeviationZ
+c. timeDomainBodyGyroscopeStandardDeviationZ

-Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+9. Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-timeDomainBodyGyroscopeJerkMeanX
+a. timeDomainBodyGyroscopeJerkMeanX
-timeDomainBodyGyroscopeJerkMeanY
+b. timeDomainBodyGyroscopeJerkMeanY
-timeDomainBodyGyroscopeJerkMeanZ
+c. timeDomainBodyGyroscopeJerkMeanZ

-Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+10. Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-timeDomainBodyGyroscopeJerkStandardDeviationX
+a. timeDomainBodyGyroscopeJerkStandardDeviationX
-timeDomainBodyGyroscopeJerkStandardDeviationY
+b. timeDomainBodyGyroscopeJerkStandardDeviationY
-timeDomainBodyGyroscopeJerkStandardDeviationZ
+c. timeDomainBodyGyroscopeJerkStandardDeviationZ

-Average and standard deviation of the time-domain magnitude of body acceleration:
+11. Average and standard deviation of the time-domain magnitude of body acceleration:

-timeDomainBodyAccelerometerMagnitudeMean
+a. timeDomainBodyAccelerometerMagnitudeMean
-timeDomainBodyAccelerometerMagnitudeStandardDeviation
+b. timeDomainBodyAccelerometerMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of gravity acceleration:
+12. Average and standard deviation of the time-domain magnitude of gravity acceleration:

-timeDomainGravityAccelerometerMagnitudeMean
+a. timeDomainGravityAccelerometerMagnitudeMean
-timeDomainGravityAccelerometerMagnitudeStandardDeviation
+b. timeDomainGravityAccelerometerMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+13. Average and standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time):

-timeDomainBodyAccelerometerJerkMagnitudeMean
+a. timeDomainBodyAccelerometerJerkMagnitudeMean
-timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+b. timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body angular velocity:
+14. Average and standard deviation of the time-domain magnitude of body angular velocity:

-timeDomainBodyGyroscopeMagnitudeMean
+a. timeDomainBodyGyroscopeMagnitudeMean
-timeDomainBodyGyroscopeMagnitudeStandardDeviation
+b. timeDomainBodyGyroscopeMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+15. Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-timeDomainBodyGyroscopeJerkMagnitudeMean
+a. timeDomainBodyGyroscopeJerkMagnitudeMean
-timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+b. timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation

 Frequency-domain signals

-Average frequency-domain body acceleration in the X, Y and Z directions:
+1. Average frequency-domain body acceleration in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerMeanX
+a. frequencyDomainBodyAccelerometerMeanX
-frequencyDomainBodyAccelerometerMeanY
+b. frequencyDomainBodyAccelerometerMeanY
-frequencyDomainBodyAccelerometerMeanZ
+c. frequencyDomainBodyAccelerometerMeanZ

-Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:
+2. Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerStandardDeviationX
+a. frequencyDomainBodyAccelerometerStandardDeviationX
-frequencyDomainBodyAccelerometerStandardDeviationY
+b. frequencyDomainBodyAccelerometerStandardDeviationY
-frequencyDomainBodyAccelerometerStandardDeviationZ
+c. frequencyDomainBodyAccelerometerStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:
+3. Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerMeanFrequencyX
+a. frequencyDomainBodyAccelerometerMeanFrequencyX
-frequencyDomainBodyAccelerometerMeanFrequencyY
+b. frequencyDomainBodyAccelerometerMeanFrequencyY
-frequencyDomainBodyAccelerometerMeanFrequencyZ
+c. frequencyDomainBodyAccelerometerMeanFrequencyZ

-Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+4. Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerJerkMeanX
+a. frequencyDomainBodyAccelerometerJerkMeanX
-frequencyDomainBodyAccelerometerJerkMeanY
+b. frequencyDomainBodyAccelerometerJerkMeanY
-frequencyDomainBodyAccelerometerJerkMeanZ
+c. frequencyDomainBodyAccelerometerJerkMeanZ

-Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+5. Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerJerkStandardDeviationX
+a. frequencyDomainBodyAccelerometerJerkStandardDeviationX
-frequencyDomainBodyAccelerometerJerkStandardDeviationY
+b. frequencyDomainBodyAccelerometerJerkStandardDeviationY
-frequencyDomainBodyAccelerometerJerkStandardDeviationZ
+c. frequencyDomainBodyAccelerometerJerkStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+6. Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-frequencyDomainBodyAccelerometerJerkMeanFrequencyX
+a. frequencyDomainBodyAccelerometerJerkMeanFrequencyX
-frequencyDomainBodyAccelerometerJerkMeanFrequencyY
+b. frequencyDomainBodyAccelerometerJerkMeanFrequencyY
-frequencyDomainBodyAccelerometerJerkMeanFrequencyZ
+c. frequencyDomainBodyAccelerometerJerkMeanFrequencyZ

-Average frequency-domain body angular velocity in the X, Y and Z directions:
+7. Average frequency-domain body angular velocity in the X, Y and Z directions:

-frequencyDomainBodyGyroscopeMeanX
+a. frequencyDomainBodyGyroscopeMeanX
-frequencyDomainBodyGyroscopeMeanY
+b. frequencyDomainBodyGyroscopeMeanY
-frequencyDomainBodyGyroscopeMeanZ
+c. frequencyDomainBodyGyroscopeMeanZ

-Standard deviation of the frequency-domain body angular velocity in the X, Y and Z directions:
+8. Standard deviation of the frequency-domain body angular velocity in the X, Y and Z directions:

-frequencyDomainBodyGyroscopeStandardDeviationX
+a. frequencyDomainBodyGyroscopeStandardDeviationX
-frequencyDomainBodyGyroscopeStandardDeviationY
+b. frequencyDomainBodyGyroscopeStandardDeviationY
-frequencyDomainBodyGyroscopeStandardDeviationZ
+c. frequencyDomainBodyGyroscopeStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body angular velocity in the X, Y and Z directions:
+9. Weighted average of the frequency components of the frequency-domain body angular velocity in the X, Y and Z directions:

-frequencyDomainBodyGyroscopeMeanFrequencyX
+a. frequencyDomainBodyGyroscopeMeanFrequencyX
-frequencyDomainBodyGyroscopeMeanFrequencyY
+b. frequencyDomainBodyGyroscopeMeanFrequencyY
-frequencyDomainBodyGyroscopeMeanFrequencyZ
+c. frequencyDomainBodyGyroscopeMeanFrequencyZ

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:
+10. Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:

-frequencyDomainBodyAccelerometerMagnitudeMean
+a. frequencyDomainBodyAccelerometerMagnitudeMean
-frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
+b. frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
-frequencyDomainBodyAccelerometerMagnitudeMeanFrequency
+c. frequencyDomainBodyAccelerometerMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+11. Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):

-frequencyDomainBodyAccelerometerJerkMagnitudeMean
+a. frequencyDomainBodyAccelerometerJerkMagnitudeMean
-frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+b. frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation
-frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency
+c. frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:
+12. Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:

-frequencyDomainBodyGyroscopeMagnitudeMean
+a. frequencyDomainBodyGyroscopeMagnitudeMean
-frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
+b. frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
-frequencyDomainBodyGyroscopeMagnitudeMeanFrequency
+c. frequencyDomainBodyGyroscopeMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+13. Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-frequencyDomainBodyGyroscopeJerkMagnitudeMean
+a. frequencyDomainBodyGyroscopeJerkMagnitudeMean
-frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+b. frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation
-frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency
+c. frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency

 Transformations